azuline/rose/docs/ARCHITECTURE.md

 modified.
 The only constraint is that each release must be a directory in the root of the `music_source_dir`.

-# Read Cache Update

-The read cache update is optimized to minimize the number of disk accesses, as it's a hot path and quite expensive if implemented poorly.

-The read cache update first pulls all relevant cached data from SQLite.
-Stored on each track is the mtime during the previous cache update.
-The cache update checks whether any files have changed via `readdir` and `stat` calls, and only reads the file if the `mtime` has changed.
-Throughout the update, we take note of the changes to apply.
-At the end of the update, we make a few fat SQL queries to batch the writes.

-The update process is also parallelizable, so we shard workloads across multiple processes.

 # Virtual Filesystem

 We use the `llfuse` library for the virtual filesystem. `llfuse` is a fairly